Dogs Talk…if we learn how to listen. Canine Body Language Coaching

 My journey into the world of dog behaviour didn’t start in a classroom; it started on a beach in The Gambia, West Africa.

-This is where I met ‘Dexter’ dog.
+This is where I met ‘Dexter’.
 He spent the first three years of his life fending for himself, navigating the high-stakes reality of survival.
-Dexter, along with a pack of other sweet strays, eventually found his way to the house we lived in – with thanks to an extraordinary woman, Heather Armstrong (MBE), founder of The Gambia Horse and Donkey Trust charity organisation, who owned the house.
-The charity really ought to be renamed to The Gambia Horse, Donkey, Dogs, Cats, Camels, Hyenas, Monkeys…you get the picture.
+Dexter, along with a pack of other sweet free-ranging strays, eventually found his way from the nearby beach to the house we lived in.
+A quick, highly deserved, huge thanks to an extraordinary woman, and our good friend, Heather Armstrong (MBE), founder of The Gambia Horse and Donkey Trust charity organisation, whose house we lived in all those years.
+Although, the charity really ought to be renamed to The Gambia Horse, Donkey, Dogs, Cats, Camels, Hyenas, Monkeys…you get the picture.
+Please do check out the incredible work they do at GHDT.

 Dexter Dog Travels: Banjul-Paris-London.
 Planes, trains, and automobiles